BlackRock (BLK) Registers a Bigger Fall Than the Market: Important Facts to Note

-Shares of the investment firm have appreciated by 4.88% over the course of the past month, underperforming the Finance sector's gain of 4.89% and outperforming the S&P 500's gain of 2.7%.
+Coming into today, shares of the investment firm had gained 6.62% in the past month.
+In that same time, the Finance sector gained 4.12%, while the S&P 500 gained 3.18%.

 Analysts and investors alike will be keeping a close eye on the performance of BlackRock in its upcoming earnings disclosure.
 In that report, analysts expect BlackRock to post earnings of $9.23 per share.
 This would mark year-over-year growth of 16.39%.
-Alongside, our most recent consensus estimate is anticipating revenue of $4.65 billion, indicating a 9.71% upward movement from the same quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $4.65 billion, indicating a 9.71% increase compared to the same quarter of the previous year.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.23% higher.
-At present, BlackRock boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.23% higher.
+BlackRock is holding a Zacks Rank of #3 (Hold) right now.

-From a valuation perspective, BlackRock is currently exchanging hands at a Forward P/E ratio of 21.05.
-This expresses a premium compared to the average Forward P/E of 11.19 of its industry.
+Digging into valuation, BlackRock currently has a Forward P/E ratio of 20.88.
+This signifies a premium in comparison to the average Forward P/E of 11.11 for its industry.

-It's also important to note that BLK currently trades at a PEG ratio of 1.84.
+Investors should also note that BLK has a PEG ratio of 1.83 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
 BLK's industry had an average PEG ratio of 0.89 as of yesterday's close.

 The Financial - Investment Management industry is part of the Finance sector.
-Currently, this industry holds a Zacks Industry Rank of 28, positioning it in the top 12% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 33, placing it within the top 14% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report